-In this blog, I'm going to go over the question of why does anxiety make you tired?
-In this world today, we live in such a high-pressured environment, and a lot of people are suffering with an overwhelming feeling of anxiety, and it's having such a draining effect on them.
+In the world today, we live in such a high-pressured environment.
+A lot of people are suffering with an overwhelming feeling of anxiety, and it's having such a draining effect on them.
 However, what we need to do is actually define down what is anxiety and how is it really affecting us?

-Now before we even begin to get into this, what I want to do is define, there is a cause and there is an effect.
+Before we even begin to get into this, we firstly need to observe that in physical tiredness or exhaustion there is a cause and there is an effect.
 There is a starting point, and there is an ending point.
-Now anxiety in itself is not what's causing the exhaustion or the tiredness.
-Anxiety is the starting point, and the exhaustion or tiredness is the ending point.
+Anxiety itself is not what is causing the tiredness (or exhaustion in extreme cases.
+Anxiety is the starting point, and tiredness (or exhaustion) or is the ending point.

 If you've ever been in a situation where you feel uncomfortable about something, and all of the memories that you don't really want to be projected onto today all start being projected onto today.
 "I'm going to get fired.
 I'm not good enough.
 People are going to reject me.
 I'm going to fail."
 That's anxiety!

 Now we have looked at what anxiety is...let's look at stress.

 Stress is the after effect of adrenalin and stress hormones being released into the body and the body speeding up using energy at a faster rate.

 When the mind has assumed that there could be a threat (real or imagined) it triggers the body to release adrenalin into the blood stream.

 It does this for one of two reasons, the fight or flight!